 But the main disadvantage of wrapper methods is the amount of models that need to be trained.
 It is very computationally expensive and impractical with a large number of features.

 Feature selection can also be achieved through information provided by some machine learning models.

 LASSO linear regression can be used for feature selections.
 Lasso regression is performed by adding an extra term to the linear regression cost function.
 This, in addition to preventing overfitting, also reduces the coefficients of less important characteristics to zero.

 Tree-based models calculate feature importance because they need to keep the best-performing features as close to the root of the tree.
 Build a tree Decision making involves calculating the best predictive characteristic.

 Decision trees keep the most important features close to the root.
 In this decision tree, we find that the number of legs is the most important characteristic, followed by whether it hides under the bed and whether it is delicious, etc.

-The importance of features in tree-based models is calculated based on the Gini index, entropy, or chi-square value.
+Feature importance in tree-based models is calculated based on the index of Gini, entropy or chi-square value.